Pros and Cons of Prenatal Paternity DNA Testing: Is It Safe, Accurate, and Right for You?

 Pros:

-Results are available within 5 business days.
+Fast: results available within 5 business days

 Cons:

-Cost: $1,500–$2,000.
+Cost: $1,500–$2,000

-What is a prenatal paternity test?
+What is the difference between prenatal and postnatal paternity testing?

 Conclusion: Making an Informed Decision